criped/User-Administration/README.md

 ## User Administration

 This is a Django app to manage users and their bank accounts.
 It is a completely based on the Django Admin.
+It implements the following customisations:
+- Google+ authentication.
+- Custom Forms (IBAN is validated by using the third party package validators).
+- Custom List View.
+Displays users attributes and their bank account IBAN.
+- Custom Permissions.
+A administrator can only edit the users it created, not having links for those that it cannot edit on the list view.

 ### Quick Setup
 1. Open a terminal and clone the repository